 “Frankly, I don’t remember myself.”

 “Long enough to forget how long, huh.
-That’s quite an accomplishment.
+Quite an accomplishment.
 That’s why you’re known as the Ra-shi’s Ra-shi.
 I’ve heard the stories, you know.
-After the Rite of the Arrow held when Empress Yo was enthroned, she personally thanked you herself.”
+After the Rite of the Arrow when Empress Yo was enthroned, she personally thanked you herself.”

 Hisho allowed himself a thin smile.
 The nicest thing he could say when it came to such rumors was that they didn’t exactly align with reality.